Condor Flugdienst Flight 3782

-Condor Flugdienst Flight 3782 was an international charter flight from Stuttgart-Echterdingen Airport, West Germany to Adnan Menderes Airport, Turkey that crashed near Seferihisar, Turkey on 2 January 1988.
-At the time, Condor was a 100% subsidiary of Lufthansa.
+Condor Flugdienst Flight 3782 was an international charter flight from Stuttgart-Echterdingen Airport, West Germany to Adnan Menderes Airport, Turkey operated by a Boeing 737-200 that crashed near Seferihisar, Turkey on 2 January 1988.
+At the time, Condor was a subsidiary of Lufthansa.

 Aircraft

 The aircraft was a Boeing 737-230 with the serial number 22635/774 and it was registered D-ABHD.
 Its first flight was on June 15, 1981, and it was delivered in July of the same year to the airline.
 The aircraft was equipped with 2 Pratt & Whitney JT8D-17A engines.

 The captain, Wolfgang Hechler (48), was a former Starfighter pilot.
 The First Officer was Helmut Zöller (33).

 Accident description

 The flight was uneventful until final approach, when the aircraft, with the co-pilot acting as Pilot flying, was cleared for an ILS approach to the Outer Marker (Non-Directional Beacon) and then on to Runway 35.
 The aircraft's ILS was switched on after it had passed the NDB, therefore missing the turn.
 The crew, confused, then followed the wrong side beam of the ILS, and struck Dümentepe Hill, 10.5 nmi from the airport, killing all 16 people on board.